InstaPy/InstaPy/DOCUMENTATION.md

 ```

 #### Parameters:
- `tags`: The tags that will be searched for and posts will be liked from
+ `tags`: The tags that will be searched for and authors of the posts will be followed.

-  `amount`: The amount of posts that will be liked
+  `amount`: The amount of posts that the author of the post will be followed

-  `skip_top_posts`: Determines whether the first 9 top posts should be liked or not (default is True)
+  `skip_top_posts`: Determines whether the first 9 top users of posts should be followed or not (default is True)

   `use_smart_hashtags`: Make use of the [smart hashtag feature]()